ggez/ggez/docs/BuildingForEveryPlatform.md

 Greetings, one and all.
 Today we shall explore how to build and deploy a `ggez` game for every possible platform.
-For platforms like Linux it's pretty darn simple.
-For ones like Android it gets harder and you have to jump through hoops.
+For platforms like Linux it's pretty darn simple, but sometimes you have to jump through a couple hoops.
 The purpose of this is to document the hoops and give you a cookbook on the best jumping methods and trajectories.
 We will progress generally from the easiest to hardest jumps.

 ## Project setup